AI & Industry 4.0

 Husni Halim

 16+ years on the factory floor across semiconductors, aerospace, automotive, oil & gas, and FMCG.
-Not a classroom-only trainer — a practitioner who ran Kaizen events at Prysmian global plants across five countries and delivered OEE programmes across 30 Malaysian factories under TERAJU Pritech 4.0 as Lead Consultant.
+Not a classroom-only trainer — a practitioner who ran Kaizen events at Prysmian global plants, delivered projects across 11 countries and 21 international factories, and delivered OEE programmes across 30 Malaysian factories under TERAJU Pritech 4.0 as Lead Consultant.
 Principal Consultant at Visi Armada Consulting.

 HRDC Accredited Trainer